DallogFheir/anki-duplicards/README.md

 This add-on monkey-patches the `Collection.add_note` method.
 It should not affect other cards, but if it does, please report an issue.

 A drawback of this add-on is that it creates 2 separate basic cards for each word-meaning pair, so if you make a typo, for example, you have to correct both cards.

+## Changelog

+- 1.0.1 [current]
+  - notes preserve tags now
+  - X-DupliCard note type is added on installation
+  - fixed cursor jumping to the next field while adding a card
+- 1.0.0